 Is $1/item reasonable value?
 Having gone through the process of creating multiple distribution lists, I believe it’s very fair.
 It takes a lot of time to hunt down magazine titles, research the publications, and collect contact details.

 Given the amount of time that goes into putting together lists of magazine sales leads, I’m sure I would have used this website when I first started my travel writing career had I known about it.

-However, there is far better value out there if you are prepared take the time to hunt around on your own.
+However, there is better value out there if you are prepared take the time to hunt around on your own.
 My article about creating your own distribution lists mentions several other online magazine databases.

 But, I’m still delighted to find this new resource.
 If you use it wisely, it’s a great resource.